compilerharris/Node-Challenges/Google Cloud Vision API with NodeJS/To Get Landmark Name/README.md

 This repo will explain you how to get "Landmark" name by using an image.

-Note: **_Your Google Console Billing Account must be enable to use Google Cloud Vision API.
+**_Note: "Your Google Console Billing Account must be enable to use Google Cloud Vision API.
 You can enable this from the Google Console Menu."_**